Student society: Indonesia

-Student societies in Indonesia, such as Budi Oetomo, have existed since before the Indonesian National Revolution of 1945.
+Student societies in Indonesia, such as Budi Utomo, have existed since before the Indonesian National Revolution of 1945.
 Afterwards, other associations, such as the Islamic Students of Indonesia (PII) and Muhammadiyah Student Association (IPM) were founded.

 Iran

 The Student Organization of Iran is a public and non-governmental organization affiliated to the Ministry of Education of Iran, which is a supplement to public education in the form of social education and started its activities on May 10, 1999.
 This organization is under the control of the Board of Trustees of the Student Organization, which consists of the officials of the Islamic Republic of Iran and the students of this country.

 Ireland

 Student societies are widespread in Ireland's universities, with a wide range of activities catered for, including debating, performing arts, role-play, faculty-based activities, gaming, political activity etc. The range of support for societies varies from university to university, though all universities provide funding and facilities to some extent for societies.

 Student societies are usually governed by Officers and a Committee with an "Auditor" at its head.
 The Biological Society, RCSI's main student society, is purportedly the oldest student medical society in the world.
 However, it is Trinity College, Dublin which is the location of College Historical Society (1770), the oldest student society in the world.
 The Literary and Debating Society (NUI Galway) also has the distinction for being the first known student society in the world to elect a female leader, with the election of Clare F. Fitzgerald as "Auditor" in 1942.